 March Gardening Tips

-Given the warmth we have already experienced, herbaceous plants (cottage garden plants) may already have started to grow.
+Herbaceous plants (cottage garden plants) will start to grow.
 Fork a general-purpose plant food around them then apply a mulch such as garden compost, composted bark or bark chips to keep the moisture in and the weeds down.
-At this time of year I am totally tempted by summer flowering bulbs, corms and tubers, such as Gladioli, Dahlias, Begonias, Crocosmia and Lilies.
-Gladioli can be planted in the second half of the month.
+Overcrowded clumps can still be divided and replanted, a great way to increase your plant stock for free.

 I hope you enjoy March.
 It is probably the first great outdoor gardening month of the year, and always so full of promise and optimism – something we could all do with right now.